 between the layers as they rub against each other.
-In some cases, extra fluid can build up between these two layers.
+In some cases, extra fluid can build up between these layers.
 This results in a condition called pericardial effusion.
-If too much fluid builds up, it can make it difficult for the heart to work During PBP, a healthcare provider inserts a needle through the chest wall and into the tissue around the heart.
+If too much fluid builds up, it can make it difficult for the heart to work properly.
+During PBP, a healthcare provider inserts a needle through the chest wall and into the tissue around the heart.
 Once the needle is inside the pericardium, the healthcare provider removes the needle and replaces it with a long, thin tube called a catheter.